“My mind went ‘click!’”

 11. “Oh!”
 Jones then said.
 “Perhaps I’ve been misled.”

 Chris seized his opportunity.
 “Oh, well, I think you’ve jumped to the wrong conclusions, David,” he said.
 “I don’t think there’s any chance of this letter coming from Cooper or being typed on his typewriter.
 It seems to me it’s quite authentic.”

 “Right!” said Jones in reply.
 “Well, we must make strategic plans, then, if we’re going to have to meet Gerard face to face in the very near future.”

 And they got maps out, and started to plot all the various ways that Gerard might then attack Thornton, and where they could block all the entrances to the town.

-12. So, starting off with an accusing attitude towards Chris, Jones switched to an appearance of giving credence to Chris’s argument.
-Some time afterwards, he told Chris that he knew all along that it was a big trick, but decided from that point on just to play along with Chris.
+12. So, starting off with an accusing attitude towards Chris, Jones switched apparently to giving credence to Chris’s argument.
+Some time afterwards, though, he told Chris that he knew all along that it was a big trick, but decided from that point on just to play along with him.